Debt Relief Orders

 The official receiver will tell you if they should be extended.
 To extend them, you’ll be asked to agree to a ‘Debt Relief Restrictions Undertaking’.
-The court can issue a ‘Debt Relief Restrictions Order’ if you don’t agree.
+The court can issue a ‘Debt Relief Restrictions Order’ if you do not agree.

 What you need to know

 While you have a DRO you still have to pay: